 Patients at risk of tumour lysis syndrome (i.e. high tumour burden) should have appropriate prophylaxis and be monitored closely.

-Severe infections, including atypical ones, have been reported and may be fatal.
+Severe infections, including atypical or fatal ones, have been reported.
 Patients with an ECOG performance status of 2 or higher are at increased risk.
 Grade 3 or 4 febrile neutropenia was reported in 25% of patients.

-Neurologic events were reported in approximately 50% of adult and 25% of pediatric patients.
+Neurologic events (of any grade) were reported in approximately 50% of adult and 25% of pediatric patients.
+Immune Effector Cell-Associated Neurotoxicity Syndrome (ICANS) has been reported and can be severe or life-threatening.
+Onset of ICANS may be concurrent with CRS, after CRS resolves, or in the absence of CRS.
 The median time to onset was within the first 2 weeks of starting blinatumomab and was generally reversible.
 Severe events, which may be fatal, for adult patients included encephalopathy, seizures, speech disorders, cognitive disturbances, co-ordination and balance disorders.

 Leukoencephalopathy has been reported rarely, especially in patients who received prior cranial irradiation and chemotherapy (i.e. high dose methotrexate or intrathecal cytarabine).